scriptworld/cdd/README.md

 ## CDD
-cdd(means cd뒤) is a bash shell command which can help to navigate parent directory easily.
+`cdd`(means cd뒤) is a bash shell command which can help to navigate parent directory easily.

 ## Usage

-- cdd [number]
+- `cdd` with argument number
 ![cdd1](docs/imgs/cdd_cdd8.gif)

-- cdd without argument
+- `cdd` without argument
 ![cdd1](docs/imgs/cdd_cdd.gif)

-- auto completion with number
+- Auto completion with number
 ![cdd1](docs/imgs/cdd_comp4.gif)
-The path will be auto completed by `TAB` key.
-The argument number will be converted number of `../` combination.
+The path will be auto completed by `TAB` key from a number.
+The argument will be converted by number of `../` combination.

-- auto completion without argument
+- Auto completion without argument
 ![cdd1](docs/imgs/cdd_comp_single.gif)
-If you press `TAB` after command + `space`, `../` will be poped up then you can navigate from the parent directory.
+If you press `TAB` after command + `space`, then `../` will be poped up then you can navigate from the parent directory.
 Double `TAB` also show directories which is in the directory.

 ## Setup